Should you Avoid Fats in Your Diet?

 Saturated Fats

-Is a solid at room temperature.
-Examples are yogurt, full-fat cheese, red meats, fried foods, baked goods, butter, and full fat milk.
+Saturated fats are solid at room temperature.
+Examples of these fats are yogurt, full-fat cheese, red meat, fried foods, baked goods, butter, and full-fat milk.

 The American Heart Association recommends keeping saturated fats under 7% of your daily calories.